House of Hardcore: History

-On March 25, 2019, RetroSoft Studios announced that House of Hardcore, Tommy Dreamer and the HOH Twitch Television Championship will be included in their upcoming game RetroMania Wrestling.
-The game, which is a spiritual successor to WWF WrestleFest, has already announced Zack Sabre Jr., The Road Warriors and Austin Idol as being a part of the roster.
-The game was released on Steam (Feb 26, 2021), Xbox One (March 23, 2021), Nintendo Switch (March 30, 2021), PlayStation 4 (April 30, 2021) and iiRcade (June 4, 2021) will also feature a HOH arena for matches.
-The game also includes HOH allumni Johnny Retro, Nick Aldis, Brian Myers, Colt Cabana, Stevie Richards, The Blue Meanie, Jeff Cobb and Referee Ryan T.
+On March 25, 2019, RetroSoft Studios announced that House of Hardcore, Tommy Dreamer and the HOH Twitch Television Championship would be included in their upcoming game RetroMania Wrestling.
+The game, which is a spiritual successor to WWF WrestleFest, had already announced Zack Sabre Jr., The Road Warriors and Austin Idol as being a part of the roster.
+The game was released on Steam (Feb 26, 2021), Xbox One (March 23, 2021), Nintendo Switch (March 30, 2021), PlayStation 4 (April 30, 2021) and iiRcade (June 4, 2021) and would also feature two HOH arenas for matches.
+The game also includes HOH alumni Johnny Retro, Nick Aldis, Brian Myers, Colt Cabana, Stevie Richards, The Blue Meanie, Jeff Cobb and Referee Ryan T. The NWA Worlds Heavyweight Championship would be featured in the game instead of the HOH Twitch Television Championship.

 On May 8, 2019, HOH announced that it was partnering with Impact Wrestling to live stream two events.
-The June 8th event in Philadelphia, titled "A Night You Can't Mist", was broadcast on Impact Plus and Fite.
-The June 9th event in St. James, NY, titled "Digital Destruction", was broadcast on Impact Wrestling's Twitch channel.
+The June 8 event in Philadelphia, titled "A Night You Can't Mist", was broadcast on Impact Plus and Fite.
+The June 9 event in St. James, New York, titled "Digital Destruction", was broadcast on Impact Wrestling's Twitch channel.

-The April 11, 2020 HOH 58 event at the 2300 Arena in Philadelphia, Pennsylvania was postponed on March 14 due to the Coronavirus.
-Like many sporting and entertainment events, the next House of Hardcore event is dependent on the Coronavirus pandemic ending.
+The April 11, 2020 HOH 58 event at the 2300 Arena in Philadelphia was cancelled on March 14 due to the Coronavirus.
+House of Hardcore has not held any events since the Coronavirus pandemic restrictions ended.